vizchallenge/vivrichards600.github.io/_posts/2016-11-3-evolus-pencil-mobile-stencils.md

 ---
 layout: post
-title: Custom App Stencils for prototyping within Pencil
+title: Custom Stencils for prototyping a modern looking Mobile App within Pencil
 ---

 I've not used [Pencil](http://pencil.evolus.vn/) in a while but thought I'd download it again to try and quickly put together a few prototypes for a new mobile app idea I had.